The international forward guidance transmission under a global liquidity trap: A simple two-country NK model

 \subsubsection{\textit{Specification of FG policies}}

 Let us explain how FG is specified in this paper.
-Following \citet{haberis2020welfare}, the FG policies adopted by both countries is referred to as a calendar-based FG.
-This FG specification implies that the central bank commits to a ZIP for longer than the ZLB periods suggested by the standard Taylor rule.
-In this paper, we regard the terminology of FG policy adopted in \citet{haberis2020welfare} as the terminology of fixed length FG suggested by \citet{eggertsson2020toolkit}.
-Following \citet{haberis2020welfare}, we label several specifications of FG policies.
-More specifically, in our simulation, we focus on four types of FG policies: with two extra quarters, four extra quarters, five extra quarters, and ten extra quarters.
-In addition, we consider the following four policy options for the foreign central bank.
-First, the foreign central bank can conduct its monetary policy in an economy without the ZLB.
-Second, similarly to the home country, the foreign country also faces the ZLB.
-Third, the foreign central bank adopts the same length of FG policy as is employed by the home central bank.
-Fourth, while the home central bank can choose from four types of FG policies, the foreign central bank fixes the number of quarters of the FG policy at five.
+Following \citet{haberis2020welfare}, the calendar-based FG policies adopted by both countries imply that the central bank commits to a ZIRP for longer than the ZLB periods suggested by the standard Taylor rule.
+In this study, we regard the terminology of FG policy adopted in \citet{haberis2020welfare} as the terminology of fixed-length FG suggested by \citet{eggertsson2020toolkit}.
+Following \citet{haberis2020welfare}, we introduce several specifications for FG strategies.
+Our simulation focuses on four types of FG specifications: two extra quarters, four extra quarters, five extra quarters, and ten extra quarters.
+In addition, we consider four policy options for the foreign central bank.
+First, the foreign central bank can carry out monetary policy in an economy without the ZLB.
+Second, like the home country, the foreign country faces the ZLB.
+Third, the foreign central bank follows the same length of FG policy as the home central bank.
+Fourth, while the home central bank can select any length from four types of FG policies, the foreign central bank sets the number of quarters of the FG policy to five.

 As mentioned earlier, \citet{haberis2020welfare} explored the international FG spillover effect of how a large country's FG policy affects an optimal commitment policy adopted by a small country.
-In contrast to their study, we consider that a global liquidity trap shock matters when both countries are large.
-This is because a negative shock of natural rate of interest in one country causes an adverse effect on the other country.
-Therefore, even the Taylor rule can induce the adverse effect of a negative natural interest rate in one country on the other country.
-Accordingly, we consider a global liquidity trap shock that simultaneously creates a negative impact on the natural rate of interests in both countries.
-We postulate that this shock makes the natural interest rate in each country undergo a decline of the same size.
+Unlike their study, we address how a global liquidity trap shock affects both large countries.
+This is because a negative shock to one country's natural interest rate exacerbates the situation in the other.
+As a result, we consider a global liquidity trap shock that has a negative impact on the natural rates of interest in both countries.
+Finally, we postulate that this shock causes an equal-sized decline in each country's natural interest rate.